Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 Furthermore, just as in the thirteenth century, it is a reality that there may arise costs or other issues due to the presence of foreigners.
 Dutch immigration law imposes conditions on a resident who receives a foreigner.
 For example, if a residents wants to bring over his/her foreign lover, conditions are imposed on to the height and durability of the income of the resident.
 The same might apply for a company hiring foreign workers.
 With a guarantee, the company may be held liable for costs that may occur.
 The ratio behind it is very elementary: the own community should not have to bear any costs.

-Nevertheless, the answer to the question who is liable for the actions of a foreigner, is among the historic heart of immigration law, and still is a current (legal) question.
+Nevertheless, the answer to the question who is liable for the actions (and costs) of a foreigner, is among the historic heart of immigration law, and still is a current (legal) question.

 Frisia, also a legal anomaly in European history

-As discussed, medieval Frisia had quite a unique status during the High Middle Ages for being a lordless, collection of republics.
-A situation it had in common with the collection of farmer republics in the region Dithmarschen and with the Swiss Waldstätte.
-More about the latter in our post Make way for the dead!.
+As discussed, medieval Frisia, including the regions of Butjadingen and Land Wursten, had quite a unique status during the High Middle Ages for being a lordless, collection of republics.
+A situation it had in common with the collection of farmer republics in the region of Dithmarschen and with the Swiss Waldstätte.
+More about the latter in our blog post Make way for the homesick dead!.
 Thus feudal law was formal law.
 As a consequence of this deviant political situation without a government, Frisian, feud law was practiced until around 1500.

-Around 1500 all the Frisian farmer republics had lost their independence.
+Around 1500, all the Frisian (and Saxon) farmer marshland republics had lost their independence.
 The small republics and their feud laws ceased to exist, and feudalism and feudal law was introduced.
 The tradition of Old Frisian law came to and end too, including the use of the Frisian language in official and judicial domains.

-In province Friesland, another different development took place.
-In the year 1498, the area what is now province Friesland lost its independence to duke Albert III of Saxony.
+In the province of Friesland, another different development took place.
+In the year 1498, the area what is now the province of Friesland lost its independence to duke Albert III of Saxony.
 He died quite soon.
-His son, duke George of Saxony, abolished the Old Frisian law in 1504 with the so-called Saxon Ordonnance.
+His son, Duke George of Saxony, abolished the Old Frisian law in 1504 with the so-called Saxon Ordonnance.
 With this ordonnance Frisian law was replaced by Roman law in its purest form.
 Not watered down with other legal traditions.
 Suddenly, Frisians continued a 2.500-years-old Roman legal tradition.

-When only seventy-five years later, in 1581, province Friesland joined the uprising against the kingdom of Spain and regained its independence as part of the Republic of the Seven United Netherlands, apparently nobody in Friesland considered to return to the Old Frisian law tradition and its legal language.
+When only seventy-five years later, in 1581, the province of Friesland joined the uprising against the kingdom of Spain and regained its independence as part of the Republic of the Seven United Netherlands, apparently nobody in the province of Friesland considered to return to the Old Frisian law tradition and its legal language.
 Instead, Roman law simply continued to be the applicable law, and would, amazingly, existed until the Dutch Republic was incorporated into the French Republic in 1795.
-So, ancient Roman law was actively practiced until the late eighteenth century at the low-laying fringes of Europe, namely in province Friesland.
+So, ancient Roman law was actively practiced until the late eighteenth century at the low-lying fringes of Europe, namely in the province of Friesland.

-Note 1 – Also relating to migration laws, the Older Law of Västergötland’ of the Viking Age stated that murders of people from Västergötland were punishable by higher payments than if the victim came from other parts of Sweden (Sanmark 2017).
+Note 1 – Also relating to migration laws, the Older Law of Västergötland in Sweden of the Viking Age stated that murders of people from Västergötland were punishable by higher payments than if the victim came from other parts of Sweden (Sanmark 2017).

 Suggested music